ostracod/breadbytecode-asm/README.md

 # BreadBytecode Assembler

-This utility converts assembly code to BreadBytecode for BreadSystem.
+This utility converts assembly code to bytecode application files or interface files for BreadSystem.

 ## Usage